Ernyoke/certified-aws-devops-professional/5-fault-tolerance/dynamodb.md

     - Option 2: create a back-up, restore it into a new table
     - Option 3: Scan + Write

+## DynamoDB Backups

+- **On-demand backups**:
+    - We can use the DynamoDB on-demand backup capability to create full backups of our tables for long-term retention and archival for regulatory compliance needs
+    - The on-demand backup and restore process scales without degrading the performance or availability of the applications
+    - We can create backups that are consistent within seconds across thousands of partitions without worrying about schedules or long-running backup processes
+- **Point-in-Time Recovery**:
+    - Point-in-time recovery helps protect our DynamoDB tables from accidental write or delete operations
+    - Has to be enabled by AWS console, CLI, or with DynamoDB API.
+Provides continuous backups until we explicitly turn it off
+    - With point-in-time recovery, we don't have to worry about creating, maintaining, or scheduling on-demand backups
+    - With point-in-time recovery, we can restore that table to any point in time during the last 35 days

+## DynamoDB Global Tables

+- Enable cross-region replication of a DynamoDB table
+- Require DynamoDB streams to be enabled in order to work
+- Multi-region, reads can happen in each replication
+- Data replication is eventually consistent
+- Transactional operations provide atomicity, consistency, isolation, and durability (ACID) guarantees only within the region where the write is made originally
+- Transactions are not supported across regions in global tables

+## S3 Metadata Index

+- Write objects to S3 -> write events trigger a Lambda function -> the function writes the object metadata into DynamoDB table
+- Use case: API for object metadata:
+    - Search by date
+    - Total storage used by consumer
+    - List all objects with certain attributes
+    - Find all objects uploaded within a date range

 ## DynamoDB Security & Other Features

 - Security: